c4ffein/fv/README.md

-You can store any file and record its uuid in your knowledge base or any other external tool You can version /indexes and securely share it between your local devices You can remote sync /encrypted_files to many remote unsecure servers as those are encrypted and hashed
+You can store any file and record its uuid in your knowledge base or any other external tool You can version /indexes and securely share it between your local devices You can remote sync /encrypted_files to many remote unsecure servers as those are encrypted and hashed You can symlink /files for easy access to your files
 ```